ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/widget-properties-events/authentication/authpassword.html.markdown

 <td width="15">
 </td>
 <td width="779">
 true/false.
-If set to false users will not tab into this field
+If set to false users will not tab into this field.

 </td>
 </tr>